evrythng/reactor-iota/README.md

 1. Deploy this Reactor script in an application within a project, not forgetting to specify the `dependencies` in `package.json`.
 2. Check the `NODE_ADDRESS` is correct for your usage.
-3. Ensure that the `ACTION_TYPE_CONFIRMATION` exists in the same project as the EVRYTHNG application hosting the Reactor script.
+3. Ensure that the `CONFIRMATION_ACTION_TYPE` action type exists in the same project as the EVRYTHNG application hosting the Reactor script.

 ## Use